-- In 2021, the median household earned about \$83,000 before-tax (after adjusting for the exclusion of Hornby and Denman Island Trust Areas), up from about \$69,525 (+19%) since 2016.
+- In 2021, the median household earned \$86,000 before-tax, up from \$70,320 (+22%) since 2016.
 The sharp increase is largely due to the impacts of COVID-19 relief payments, explained later on. - Two or more person households are more likely to earn greater household incomes than single earners.
-Couples with children and couples without children had the highest median annual income with \$113,000 and \$84,000, respectively. - Owner households, which report a higher average household size, reported a higher median income than renter households.
+Couples with children and 2+ person households had the highest median annual income with \$128,000 and \$82,000, respectively. - Owner households, which report a higher average household size, reported a higher median income than renter households.